-The Sanford, Florida., native entered the Society of Jesus in August 1953 at St. Charles College in Grand Coteau, following in the footsteps of his brother, Jim.
+The Sanford, Fla., native entered the Society of Jesus in August 1953 at St. Charles College in Grand Coteau, La., following in the footsteps of his brother, Jim.

 He was an energetic traveler and not easily deterred.
 One story has it that if he got caught in a snowstorm, he’d pull over, grab a sleeping bag from the trunk, and sleep in the car.
 While traveling, he lived on the fruit, peanut butter and water he had packed beforehand.
 He used his long road trips as times of quiet prayer.

 After leaving formation, he spent the next seven years in Africa, first as assistant director at Mwangaza Jesuit Spiritual Center in Nairobi and then as assistant to the regional superior to what is now the East Africa Province.

 His final parish assignment was Sacred Heart in El Paso, a fitting job for a Jesuit who long ago said he wanted to learn Spanish in order to help in outreach to Spanish-speaking Catholics.

 He will be buried at Jesuit Cemetery, St. Charles College.
 His brothers James and Ralph Lambert survive him.